AnietieJohnson/Northwind-Trader-s-Analysis-Using-Power-BI/README.md

 - Inspected the tables contained in the Northwind datasets.
 - Identified columns, data types, and potential issues.
 ## Data Cleaning
-1. Loaded each file using **Get data Tab**, I chose _text/csv_ -: "Based on entire dataset"
+1. Using **Get data Tab**, I chose _text/csv_ and Loaded each file using Data type detection,-: "Based on entire dataset".
-2. Loaded the file into PowerQery Editor for cleaning using Data type detection
+2. Loaded the file into PowerQery Editor for cleaning using
 - Corrected data types for each column
 - Renamed column headings for clarity and consistency
 - Checked for missing values, duplicates and Nulls